 Some Possible Associated Symptoms with Spine Tumours include(s):

 Spine tumours can be either secondary (ie spread from elsewhere) or primary (ie tumour occurring in the spine or spinal cord/nerves itself).
 They can sometimes be picked up incidentally or present with a wide variety of symptoms.
-It is important to always maintain a high degree of suspicion in patients with a previous history of cancer as the spine is a common site for metastases (spread of the tumour).
-As there are many considerations for treatment of the spine, it would be prudent to seek a medical consult for these cases.
+It is important to always maintain a high degree of suspicion in patients with a previous history of cancer as the spine is a common site for tumour metastases (spread of the tumour).
+As there are many considerations for treatment of the spine, it would be prudent to seek a medical consult for those with spine tumours.

 Figure: Tumour deposit in the spine causing a fracture (pathological fracture) and compression of the spinal cord